-- Go to your course site.
-In the upper right corner, click Turn editing on.
+- Login to GauchoSpace, enter your course site and click Turn editing on.

-- In the appropriate week, click Add an activity or resource, go to the All tab, and select Database.
+- In the appropriate week, click +Add an activity or resource.

-- Enter your Database Name and Save Changes.
+- Enter a Database Name and optional description.

-- Edit settings as appropriate and add a field.
+- Edit settings as appropriate (see tab below for more information).